wp-plugins/link-cloaking-plugin/readme.txt

 1. It is recommended to update permalinks again (see Step 6. above).

 == Changelog ==

+= 1.8.4 =
+* Fixed "Add link" not working on hosts access to .php files in /wp-content/ is forbidden.
+* Added a basic "Settings" icon to the Settings -> Link Cloaking page.
+* Minor wording changes on the settings page.

 = 1.8.2 =
 * Updated the installation instructions to use the correct menu titles for newer versions of WP.